 If you are the drinker, and you do not succeed in quitting drinking after a couple of tries, this is no time to be harsh on yourself.
 Simply move on to the next step.
 Find your closest Narconon drug and alcohol rehabilitation center and get started.

-In seven out of ten cases, those who participate in the Narconon drug and alcohol rehab program stay clean and sober after they graduate and return home.
+In the large majority of cases, those who participate in the Narconon drug and alcohol rehab program stay clean and sober after they graduate and return home.
 This can be your future too.